 When life gives you lemons, make lemonade.

-Before I explain how tax loss harvesting works, I want to start with a necessary disclaimer: tax loss harvesting is very complex and can cause unintended consequences.
+Before I explain how tax loss harvesting works, I want to start with a necessary disclaimer.
+Tax loss harvesting is very complex and can cause unintended consequences.
 If you’re unsure of how it works, the specific rules, how it affects your taxes, or really any aspect of tax loss harvesting, you shouldn’t do it on your own.
 There can be some positive long-term effects, but it’s also easy to screw up.
-Consult your tax advisor, your financial advisor, your spouse, your barber, and your dog walker before executing any tax loss harvesting strategy…. obviously, I’m kidding about the latter people, but in all honesty, this is not something you should take lightly, and you should enlist the help of professionals.
+Consult your tax advisor, your financial advisor, your spouse, your barber, and your dog walker before executing any tax loss harvesting strategy.
+Obviously, I’m kidding about the latter people, but in all honesty, this is not something you should take lightly.
+And you should enlist the help of professionals.

 Tax Man: 0

-Now if you were to sell Mutual Fund A to claim the loss, and you kept the proceeds from the sale in cash, you’d be “out of the market”.
+Now if you were to sell Mutual Fund A to claim the loss and you kept the proceeds from the sale in cash, you’d be “out of the market.”
 If the market rebounds, you don’t get to participate in that rebound because you’re holding cash.
-As a prudent investor, it’s usually best to maintain your current investment strategy when markets are being volatile, instead of trying to time the markets by moving to cash or anything else that’s dramatically different than what you previously owned.
+As a prudent investor, it’s usually best to maintain your current investment strategy when markets are being volatile instead of trying to time the markets by moving to cash or anything else that’s dramatically different than what you previously owned.
 So, after you sell the investment to realize the loss, you should typically buy another investment that was somewhat similar to what you sold.
-In our example, let’s say Mutual Fund B is similar to Mutual Fund A, so you sell Mutual Fund A for $600 to realize the loss, and buy $600 worth of Mutual Fund B.
+In our example, let’s say Mutual Fund B is similar to Mutual Fund A. So you sell Mutual Fund A for $600 to realize the loss, and buy $600 worth of Mutual Fund B.

 But there may be reasons you don’t want to unwind the trades.
 Remember, you purchased Mutual Fund B for $600.
 What if 30 days pass, and Mutual Fund B has grown to be worth $900?
 Well, if you unwind your trades by selling Mutual Fund B and purchasing Mutual Fund A, you’d be realizing $300 of short-term capital gains.
 Earlier in the year, you had realized a $200 short-term loss.
-The $200 of losses will offset your $300 of gains, and you’ll be left with a net of $100 in short term gains.
+The $200 of losses will offset your $300 of gains.
+But you’ll still be left with a net of $100 in short term gains.